-The postal ballot pack will tell you where you should post it and will contain a prepaid envelope for you to send the ballot paper back.
+The postal ballot pack will tell you where you should post it and will contain a prepaid envelope for this purpose.

 You can also take your postal ballot pack to your local polling station on election day.

 Need help?

 You can find out more about voting by post on the Mencap website: